cysouw/diathesis/text/c02_structure.md

 There are two different kinds of object exchange with demotion, namely the ~~filled holonym~~ and the ~~emptied holonym~~ object exchange.
 These two kinds of exchange correlate with the intensity of the demotion.
 A minor demotion manifests a filled-holonym object exchange, while a more extreme form of demotion expresses an emptied-holonym object exchange.

 Typically, a ~~filled holonym~~ diathesis is expressed by a minor demotion ('net one step down'), as illustrated with *schmieren/beschmieren* above in [@last].
 Note that in that example, the holonym *Wunde* is not literally 'filled with' the meronym *Salbe*.
 However, with many other examples, like *pflanzen/bepflanzen* 'to plant' below [@next], the holonym *Garten* 'garden' is literally filled with the meronym *Tulpen* 'tulips'.
-In accordance with this being a minor overall demotion ('net one step down'), the new accusative object after the object exchange is a 'filled holonym'.
+In accordance with this being a minor overall demotion ('net one step down'), the new accusative object after the object exchange is a filled holonym.

 Note that with *pflanzen/bepflanzen* [@next] the pre-diathesis location *in den Garten* is not obligatory [@next a,b], so the resulting diathesis is symmetric ~~[ADJ › OBJ › ADJ]~~.
 This is the kind of minor syntactic variation that is indicated in [@fig:objectchains] with the unnamed boxes in the centre of the highlighted object-exchange domain.
 Still, this diathesis is clearly an example of a filled-holonym object exchange because the change in prepositions from *in* (with unmarked *pflanzen*) to *mit* (with marked *bepflanzen*) fits in perfectly with other filled-holonym examples (cf. [@sec:preverb-applicative-antipassive]).